apache/druid/docs/content/tutorials/tutorial-batch.md

 ![Data loader spec](../tutorials/img/tutorial-batch-data-loader-08.png "Data loader spec")

-Once you are satisfied with the spec, click `Submit` and a an ingestion task will be created.
+Once you are satisfied with the spec, click `Submit` and an ingestion task will be created.

 You will be taken to the task view with the focus on the newly created task.